let-the-dreamers-rise/SENTIENT-ARENA/README.md

 The boss (Nexus Prime) doesn't use a scripted rotation.
 The `API` tracks your playstyle—how often you use support, how aggressive you are, and which characters you rely on.
 Between waves, Mistral analyzes these tendencies and generates a unique **Threat Strategy**, mutating the boss's behavior to specifically counter your playstyle.

 ### 4. Context-Aware Banter
 During combat, characters organically react to the battle state.
 Mistral generates dialogue based on what just happened (e.g., getting critically hit by the boss, or landing a 2x combo).
-This dialogue is then piped through a **Character Voice System** (using browser TTS/ElevenLabs) with distinct pitch and tone for every character.
+This dialogue is then piped through a **Character Voice System** (ElevenLabs) with distinct pitch and tone for every character.

 ---